Housebuilders help Britain's FTSE spring into October

 “To the extent that we could get something which resembles anything like a soft Brexit, this would forestall much of the feared impact on the sector,” Odeluga added.

-Elsewhere budget airline easyJet (EZJ.L) jumped 5.2 percent after peer Monarch Airlines MONA.UL went bust.
+Elsewhere budget airline easyJet jumped 3.6 percent after peer Monarch Airlines went bust.

 This spurred a rally across European carriers on the prospect of scooping up bookings from customers switching airlines.
-Shares in British Airways operator IAG (ICAG.L) also rose 2.4 percent.
+Shares in British Airways operator IAG also rose 1.7 percent.

 “(Monarch’s failure) means fewer seats to fill sector-wide ...
 This should mean Ryanair and EasyJet can comfortably improve load factors, even if the reputation of the former has suffered of late,” Neil Wilson, senior market analyst at ETX Capital, said in a note.